tiffaniwilliams/academic-kickstart/content/authors/admin/_index.md

 ---
-role: Teaching Professor, Department of Computer Science
+role: Dean's Fellow in Inclusion, Belonging, and Engagement, Grainger College of Engineering Teaching Professor, Department of Computer Science
 avatar_filename: avatar.jpg
 organizations:
   - name: University of Illinois at Urbana-Champaign